-I read about the loss of someone’s pet and it always reminds me of the loss of my Little Dog, Holly.
+Whenever I read about the loss of someone’s pet, it always reminds me of the loss of my Little Dog, Holly.

 Holly Berry-Lound was my companion and best friend.
 A long-haired chihuahua with attitude.
 She shared my life from the moment I birthed her on a crisp, cold Christmas day morning, to when she died in my arms, a peaceful death by a log fire in a candlelit room some 13 years later.
-She died almost eight years ago and I think of her everyday and often feel her around me as I got about my everyday tasks.
+She died in 2009, in my arms, and I think of her everyday and often feel her around me as I got about my everyday tasks.
 I wrote this about Holly just after she had died as a way of coping.
-It is called ‘For Holly’ and it felt like the right time to share it.
+It is called ‘For Holly’.

-On the night before your death I couldn’t sleep, I lay listening to your laboured breathing.
+On the night before your death I couldn’t sleep, I lay listening to your labored breathing.
 I knew the time had come for me to make that final choice for both of us.

 When you were born I held you in the palm of my hand.
 And I have carried you ever since both in my arms and in my heart.
 Whilst one will cease, the other will continue for time without end.

 Forever will I see your bright eyes and button nose in my mind’s eye.
 I will hold close the memory of your soft fur, your blonde eyelashes,and your smelly little feet.

 Every sunset you will sit on my lap and watch it with me.
 In a pizza, there will always be a piece for you.
 Every ice cream will be shared.
 You will always be laying next to me whilst I work on the computer and say my prayers.
 And sleep snuggled up against me in bed.

 The frenzied greeting when I come home will still be there in my imagination.
 And I will still feel your paws bounce against my leg and hear your silent little barks.
 The sigh of boredom from the back of the car on a long journey and squeals of indignation if I drove over too many bumps.

 And the memories will remain like precious stones to be taken out and polished.